mercutioviz/logstash_arm/README.md

-# Barracuda WAF As A Service Integration with Azure Log Analaytics / Microsoft Sentinel
+# Barracuda WAF As A Service Integration with Azure Log Analytics / Microsoft Sentinel

 ## Table of contents
 1. [Introduction](#introduction)